 The dangers commensal rodents pose to us and our pets deserve both our attention and respect.
 Those dangers are almost impossible to avoid entirely, except in the few locales on our planet where they cannot survive, such as the frigid environments of the arctic and antarctic subcontinents.
 Even in those rare places like Native Island and Alberta, where authorities claim they’ve been eradicated, they remain rat-free only as long as diligent surveillance and reporting, coupled with fast-working, efficient neutralizing programs, are kept in place and rigorously carried out.
 Frankly, knowing how well commensal rodents hide their presence, it is likely that — regardless of the candid claims being made for those locales — a few commensal rodents have escaped notice and are multiplying, unseen, even now.

-Still, where rats and mice cannot be eliminated entirely, and even in places where their populations are unusually high — such as Chicago, New York City, Houston, Austin, and Dallas — the risks they pose can be mitigated.
+Still, where rats and mice cannot be eliminated entirely, and even in places where their populations are unusually high — such as Chicago, New York City, Houston, Austin, and Dallas — the risks they pose can be mitigated, even to the point where those risks are practically nil.
 The goal of the E2M2C™ program, as applied to rodent-borne disease risk management, is to reduce the potentiation of zoonotic infections spread by rats and mice, in individual homes and businesses, to a level at or below that posed, on average, by all the other environmental dangers the inhabitants of those cities and their suburbs face.

 Simple Economics: Keep Costs As Low As Possible…

 It is imperative to realize how impossible it is to reach that goal without using economical methods and devices.
 The costs, to home and business owners alike, must fall within the budgetary constraints of average Americans, small businesses, and cash-strapped municipalities.
 No matter how important any goal may be, it must first be affordable or it cannot be reached.
-At the same time, effectiveness must not be sacrificed for economy’s sake: if quality is cheapened in the bargain, the result is not worth the effort, so a balance must be struck that secures both.
-Getting there takes time, dedication, and perseverance.
+At the same time, effectiveness must not be sacrificed for economy’s sake.
+If quality is cheapened in the bargain, the result is not worth the effort, so a balance must be struck that secures both.

 Making effective rodent control affordable has been the focus of the rodent-management work carried out by EntomoBiotics Inc. over the past decade.
 Our answer, the E2M2C™ program, allows us — in cooperation with our clients — to overcome all the challenges commensal rodent infestations represent.
-Furthermore, it does this more quickly, and at a lower cost than traditional rodent control methods.
+Furthermore, it does this more quickly, and at a lower cost than all the other traditional rodent control methods we know of.
 The E2M2C™ program’s track record tells the story well.
 This program does not have to be pitched; it sells itself, based on solid results, without a trace of hyperbole.

 Let’s have a look, then, at the nuts and bolts of the rodent control challenge.
 To do that right we’ll have to dig into the details of rodent biology — with an emphasis on rodent behavior — along with pertinent elements of the environment, and ways that rodents can and should be neutralized without harming non-target organisms.